Four Spots for an Autumn Staycation

 Rawley Resort | Port Severn, ON

-Just one-and-a-half hours from Toronto, Rawley Resort is a slice of paradise hiding out in Georgian Bay.
-Formerly an old hunting lodge used during the height of pine logging in the region, this year marks the resort’s 100th birthday.
+Just one-and-a-half hours from Toronto, Rawley Resort is a slice of paradise hiding out in Georgian Bay, formerly an old hunting lodge used during the height of pine logging in the region.

-To celebrate the occasion, Rawley Resort redesigned their luxurious Lighthouse45 Restaurant — including a complete makeover of its menu, featuring delicious farm-to-table eats with foraged ingredients.
-To guide the creation of the new menu, Rawley has recruited Chef Chris Locke, formerly of Toronto’s first farm-to-table restaurant, Marben.
+Last year, Rawley Resort redesigned their luxurious Lighthouse45 Restaurant — including a complete makeover of its menu, featuring delicious farm-to-table eats with foraged ingredients.
+To guide the creation of the new menu, Rawley recruited Chef Chris Locke, formerly of Toronto’s first farm-to-table restaurant, Marben.
 Enjoy live music in the dining room every Thursday to Sunday, or opt to dine al fresco and watch the sun go down.

 Guests can choose to stay in spacious suites with king bed options, walkout terraces (these are pet-friendly) or two-level waterside lofts, complete with a private upper balcony.

 Looking for a bit of added elegance?
-Request to have a bottle of chilled champagne and decadent chocolate covered strawberries brought to your room for $60.
+Request to have a bottle of chilled champagne and decadent chocolate covered strawberries brought to your room.
 Rawley Resort is also home to an outstanding spa that offers a number of treatments, but their signature service is the facials.
-Opt for a gemstone facial ($135) or try out a non-surgical facelift with one of the RMD structural remodeling facial treatments, done using electrotherapy technologies.
+Opt for a gemstone facial or try out a non-surgical facelift with one of the RMD structural remodeling facial treatments, done using electrotherapy technologies.

-Rawley Resort is open for booking early May through early October.
+Rawley Resort is open for booking early May through late November.

 Wander the Resort | Bloomfield, ON